Keyboard shortcuts

 pg-el

-This Emacs Lisp library lets you access the PostgreSQL 🐘 object-relational DBMS from Emacs, using its network-level frontend/backend protocol.
+This Emacs Lisp library lets you access the PostgreSQL 🐘 database from Emacs, using its network-level frontend/backend protocol.
 The library is capable of automatic type coercions from a range of SQL types to and from the equivalent Emacs Lisp type.

 This libary will be useful for developers, rather than end users.
 If you’re looking for an Emacs-based browser/editor for PostgreSQL, you may be interested in PGmacs, which uses this library to communicate with PostgreSQL or a compatible database.